24 Themis

-Themis (minor planet designation: 24 Themis) is one of the largest asteroids in the asteroid belt.
-It is also the largest member of the Themistian family.
+24 Themis is one of the largest asteroids in the asteroid belt.
+At roughly 200 km in diameter, it is also the largest member of the Themistian family.
 It was discovered by Annibale de Gasparis on 5 April 1853.
 It is named after Themis, the personification of natural law and divine order in Greek mythology.

-Not to be confused with 269 Justitia, named for Justitia, Themis' Roman name.

 Discovery and observations

 24 Themis was discovered on 5 April 1853 by Annibale de Gasparis of Naples, though it was given its name by fellow Italian astronomer Angelo Secchi.
 The asteroid was named after Themis, the Greek goddess of law.
 Gravitational perturbations in the orbit of Themis were used to calculate the mass of Jupiter as early as 1875.

 On 24 December 1975, 24 Themis had a close encounter with 2296 Kugultinov with a minimum distance of 0.016 AU.
 By analyzing the perturbation of Kugultinov's orbit due to the gravitational pull of Themis, the mass of Themis was determined to be approximately 2.89×10^-11 solar masses (9.62×10^-6 Earth masses).